riipandi/vitto/docs/12-api-reference.md

 Builds the site for production:
 1. Compiles templates
-2. Processes assets
+2. Processes assets with Vite
+3. Generates dynamic routes
-3. Minifies HTML (if enabled)
+4. Minifies HTML (if enabled)
-4. Generates search index (if enabled)
+5. Generates search index (if enabled)

 ### Preview